steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

         Some initialization cannot be done without involved processing of related members.
         For example, constructing a DeothBuffer requires the backing file data.

-    DTO objects are used for Data TRANSFER to the server, either through web page endpoints or the API.
+    DTO objects are used for DATA TRANSFER to the server, either through web page endpoints or the API.
         So, a web page is not bound to use a DTO object if the page does not use POST/PUT, etc.

     DepthBuffer